Raghadalqabbani/2024-25_GP_5/README.md

 3. Start the app using your local server or the Flutter command line tools. <br><br>

-And there you go!
-Mubayin should now be up and running on your local machine.
-Enjoy exploring 💜🌟 ! <br>

 ## **Instructions for Using the Backend for Hand Landmark Detection:✋**